Grosse Isle: May

 Chief Emigration Officer Alexander Carlisle Buchanan failed to report concerns to the Canadian government because it was "not within the control of [his] department".

 Dr. Douglas, believing 10,600 emigrants had left Britain for Quebec since April 10, requested £150 for a new fever shed.
 The authorities promised him £135.
 Preparations were made for 200 invalids.

 On May 17 the first vessel, the Syria, arrived with 430 fever cases.
 This was followed by eight more ships a few days later.
 Dr Douglas wrote that he had 'not a bed to lay [the invalids] on...
 I never contemplated the possibility of every vessel arriving with fever as they do now'.
 One week later seventeen more vessels had appeared at Grosse Isle.
 By this time, 695 people were already in hospital.
 Only two days afterwards the number of vessels reached thirty, with 10,000 immigrants now waiting to be processed.
 By May 29, a total of 36 vessels had arrived.
-The end of May saw forty ships forming a line two miles (3 km) long down the St. Lawrence River.
+The end of May saw forty ships forming a line two miles (approx. 3 km) long down the St. Lawrence River.
 According to Dr Douglas, each one was affected by fever and dysentery.
 1100 invalids were accommodated in sheds and tents, or laid out in rows in the church.

 Due to the lack of space on Grosse Isle, Dr. Douglas required healthy passengers to stay on ship for fifteen days once the sick had been removed, by way of quarantine.
 Infection flourished on board the ships.
 One ship, the Agnes, reached Grosse Isle with 427 passengers of whom only 150 survived the quarantine period.